isolysm/Euphoria/README.md

 # Euphoria
 Euphoria is a simple and easy mod designed around the ease of use, as well as the versatility of the customization.
 It is stupid easy to configure this mod.

+What am I kidding, this is just ported Patcher to 1.18, with a few extra features that Jade doesn't want to add.
+(I'm sorry Jade)

 This is a FABRIC mod.
 Please do not add this to Forge, as you will crash, regardless of circumstance.

 ## Development on Euphoria